ZazenCloud/Retro-Projects/app/prototypes/note-os/README.md

    - Use the undo/redo buttons to correct mistakes
    - Click "Export" to save your drawing as a PNG file

+3. **Record Audio**:
+   - Click "New Audio" in the navbar to create an audio recorder
+   - Click "Record" to start recording
+   - Click "Stop" to end the recording
+   - Use the audio player controls to play back your recording
+   - Click the red trash button to delete the recording

-3. **Window Management**:
+4. **Window Management**:
    - Drag windows by their headers to reposition them
    - Resize windows using the handle in the bottom-right corner
    - Click on a window to bring it to the front
-   - Click the yellow button to minimize a window
-   - Click the red button to close a window
+   - Click the X button to close a window

-## Development

-This prototype is built using React and Next.js with TypeScript.
-The main components are:

-- `page.tsx`: Main component that manages the windows state
-- `components/Window.tsx`: Draggable and resizable window component
-- `components/TextEditor.tsx`: Rich text editor component
-- `components/DrawingCanvas.tsx`: Drawing canvas with undo/redo functionality
-- `components/Navbar.tsx`: Top navbar with actions to create new notes/drawings

-All styling is done with CSS modules in `styles.module.css`.